 Despite the odds, I managed to get a part-time job working at one of the few remaining drive-in movie theaters in my state.
 The first day went well.
 My supervisor was impressed with my work ethic and ability to work with customers.
 He warned me about the theater owner; saying he will either love me or hate me.

-The next day I met the person who would later become the main basis for my character Konrad “Kon” Teirant.
+The next day I met the person who would later become the main inspiration behind my character Konrad “Kon” Teirant, the CRASS Accounting Chief, Cinema-13 owner and Vaudeville troop Moronic Half Assets emcee.
 The theater owner put the skinny blonde girl up front to collect tickets, while placing heavyset and awkward goth chick me to work behind the scenes.
 He could not wait to complain.

 “Fill that popcorn bag.
 No fill it up more.
 Does that look full to you?
 It does not take a genius to figure it out.
 Look, I don’t think it is going to work out.”
 Puzzled and stunned, I asked him what he meant.
 He told me to leave and not come back.
 I never got paid for the work I had done for him.